Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Vitamin D overdose

-It is almost impossible to build up an excess of natural vitamin D that your body makes from sunlight, because production slows down as its level approaches optimal sufficiency.
+It is almost impossible to build up an excess of the natural vitamin D that your body makes from sunlight, because production slows down as its level approaches optimal sufficiency.

 References